tommcgurl/frontend-resources/README.md

     + Youtube page for all of the JSConf videos

 #Repositories
-There are also a ton of Github repos dedicated to collection all of the resources for a given topic (these are where I got the inspiration for this).
+There are also a ton of Github repos that are great to watch.
+Some are dedicated to collecting all of the resources for a given topic (these are where I got the inspiration for this).
 These are amazing ways to find a material on a particular framework or library.
 Here are some of the ones I use.

 - [Awesome-React](https://github.com/enaqx/awesome-react)
     + "A collection of awesome React tools, resources, videos and shiny things." - the readme